 Does Creatine Cause Hair Loss?

 Let’s take a look at what creatine is, where the hair loss rumour all began, and whether there’s any science to back it up.
+We’ll also look at real creatine side effects, whether the supplement is safe, and how you can allay hair loss concerns from creatine.

 • Give your muscles energy